Cascaded variational quantum eigensolver algorithm

 where

-is the eigenvalue of the operator $\hat N_l$ for the state $\ket{\vec{n}}$, which is one if $n_q=1$ for every $q\in\vec{\mathcal Q}_l$ that has a number operator in $\hat N_l$, and zero otherwise.
-After inserting Eq.\,(\ref{e.s22}), the operator in Eq.\,(\ref{e.s20}) becomes
+is the eigenvalue of the operator $\hat N_l$ for the state $\ket{n}$, which is one in the case $n_q=1$ for every $q\in\vec{\mathcal Q}_l$ that has a number operator in $\hat N_l$, and zero otherwise.
+Inserting Eq.\,(\ref{b.12}), the operator in Eq.\,(\ref{b.11}) becomes